panvagenas/core/websharks-core/readme.txt

 **Note: there are NO configurable options since this is a plugin framework only.**

-== Description ==

-WebSharks™ Core framework for WordPress® plugin development.

-You can learn more about the WebSharks™ Core at [GitHub®](http://github.com/WebSharks/Core).

 == Changelog ==

 = v000000-dev =

 * (WebSharks™ Core) **Initial beta release**.